Izumi51/Izumi51/README.md

-# Olá! 👋
+# Hello! 👋
-Meu nome é Izumi, tenho 20 anos e estou atualmente cursando Análise e Desenvolvimento de Sistemas na FAETERJ RIO.
+My name is Izumi, I’m 20 years old, and I’m currently studying Systems Analysis and Development at FAETERJ RIO.

-## Sobre mim:
+## About me:
-- 📚 Cursando o Terceiro Período.
+- 📚 In my third semester.
-- 🎲 Aprender em C pode ser um desafio.
+- 🎲 Learning in C can be a challenge.
-- 🎯 Procurando um raciocínio lógico e eficiente.
+- 🎯 Looking for logical and efficient reasoning.

-## Tecnologias:
+## 💻 Technologies:
 <div>
     <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" height="30" alt="html5 logo"  />
     <img width="12" />